Federal Insurance Contributions Act (FICA)

 What is Federal Income Tax?

-Federal income tax is a tax levied by the federal government that withholds a portion of the earnings that make up a taxpayer’s taxable income, including employment earnings like regular pay, bonuses, commissions, etc.
+Federal Income Tax (or as it's sometimes referred to as Federal Withholding) is a tax levied by the federal government that withholds a portion of the earnings that make up a taxpayer’s taxable income, including employment earnings like regular pay, bonuses, commissions, etc.

-At the start of hire, every employee is required to complete a Form W-4 (Employee’s Withholding Allowance Certificate) in order to provide their employer with the necessary information to calculate the federal income tax deducted from their pay.
-If an employee doesn’t choose to fill out the W-4, the employer has the right to withhold at either the Single-zero or Married-one level.
+At the start of hire, every employee is required to complete a Form W-4 (Employee’s Withholding Allowance Certificate) in order to provide their employer with the necessary information to calculate the Federal Income Tax to be deducted from their pay.
+If an employee elects to not fill out the W-4, the employer has the right to withhold at either the Single with 0 allowances or Married with 1 allowance level.

 Federal Unemployment Tax